Land sailing: European and world championships

 One of the largest international events in the sport are the European championships, in which competitors of all classes from all over Europe travel to a sand yachting venue for a week-long competition.
 The Wirral Sand Yacht Club, on Hoylake beach, hosted the event in September 2007.
 Rada Tilly hosted the World Championship XI in February 2008, an event that was first developed in Argentina and in South America.

 St Peter Ording was the venue for the 2009 European Championships.
 De Panne in Belgium hosted the 2010 World Championships.
 The 2011 European Championships were held in Hoylake on the Wirral peninsula near Liverpool.
 Attendees included local politicians Esther McVey and Stephen Hesford, alongside the Mayor of Wirral, the Head of the International Governing body for Sandyachting, and some of the 150 competitors from Argentina, France, Germany, Belgium, Switzerland, Sweden Italy, Ireland, Chile, Denmark, US, Australia and the UK.
 2012 saw the World Championships being held in Cherreuix, Brittany, France, near the world heritage site Mont Saint Michel.
 The event catered for all FISLY classes, and 350 competitors participated over the eight days.
 2013 Europeans were held in St Peter Ording Germany.

 In July 2014, the FISLY Landyachting World Championships were organised by the North American Land Sailing Associations (NALSA) and its President Dennis Bassano on the remote dry lake of Smith Creek in Central Nevada.
 Over 400 people from 16 countries spent a week based on the remote lake bed at 6300 ft, where many of the "legends" of the sport including the current world speed record holder Richard Jenkins had gathered.
 Double Olympic gold medal sailor Shirley Robertson participated in the championship, accompanied by a film crew from the CNN Mainsail programme who produced a TV record of the event.

-After devoting 10 years to the project, British engineer Richard Jenkins broke the land speed record for a wind-powered craft.
-Jenkins's vehicle, the Ecotricity Greenbird, clocked in at 126.1 mph on March 26, 2009.
-This was done just south of Las Vegas, Nevada.